 Capture the opportunity to master Bible memory verses while they are young; children have an enormous capacity to memorize!
 Whether they are your own children, grandchildren, Sunday school students, or neighbors, you can make a difference in their lives by helping them hide God's Word in their hearts and minds.

 Of course, the more senses we have participating in memory activities, the more likely they are to "stick."
 With the help of coloring sheets, we can incorporate visual stimuli, kinesthetic stimuli, as well as auditory when we speak the verse aloud.
-Try these memory verse coloring sheets for both the Old Testament and New Testament, or create your own Bible verse coloring sheets.
+Try these memory verse coloring sheets for both the Old Testament and New Testament.

 Do you remember playing Memory Match?
 Cards are placed face down and you turn two over at a time to make a match.
 It usually takes several turns before you are able to see and remember where two cards that match are out of the group.
 To use this for memory verses, write each word of the verse on separate index cards.
 Turn them face down and have students turn cards over one at a time trying to turn the words over in the correct order until they can do the whole verse.
 Ex: If a student turns over the first three words in the correct order, but then not the fourth, play goes to the next student.
 All cards are turned face down again before each turn.
 This can be played as a group together, on teams, or even a single student playing solitaire.